Kraft process: Cooking

-The wood chips are then cooked in pressurized digesters.
+Wood chips are "cooked" in pressurized digesters with the white liquor.
 Some digesters operate in a batch manner and some in a continuous process.
+In some cases, the plant feedstock is pretreated with acids.

+As of the work of McLeod in 1992, reported by the EPA in 1993, the mean capacity of "extended cooking installations", globally, was >1,100 tons per day, with the largest facility tabulated, the 1992-launched Union Camp in Savannah, Georgia, itself producing 2,450 tons per day.
+Typically, the conditions for the stage of delignification involving this caustic white liquor treatment taking place in the large pressure vessel termed the digester include heating to 170°C, for a period of time dependent upon "the degree of delignification desired" (perhaps on the order of two hours).
+One of the main chemical reactions that underpins the kraft process is the scission of ether bonds by the nucleophilic sulfide (S^{2−}) or bisulfide (HS^{−}) ions.

-Digesters producing 1,000 tonnes or more of pulp per day are common, with the largest producing more than 3,500 tonnes per day.
-Typically, delignification requires around two hours at 170 to 176 °C. Under digesting conditions, lignin and hemicellulose degrade to give fragments that are soluble in the strongly basic liquid.
-The solid pulp (about 50% by weight of the dry wood chips) is collected and washed.
-At this point the pulp is known as brown stock because of its color.
-The combined liquids, known as black liquor (because of its color), contain lignin fragments, carbohydrates from the breakdown of hemicellulose, sodium carbonate, sodium sulfate and other inorganic salts.
+At 170 to 176 °C, under these white liquor "cooking" conditions, lignin and hemicellulose degrade to give fragments that are soluble in the strongly alkaline liquid.
+The solid pulp—about 50% by weight of the dry wood chips—is collected and washed.
+The pulp is known as "brown stock" at this point, and the combined liquids as "black liquor", both because of their colors.
+The mixture contains lignin fragments, carbohydrates from the breakdown of hemicellulose, sodium carbonate, sodium sulfate, and other inorganic salts.

-net reaction in depolymerization of lignin by SH^{−} (Ar = aryl, R = alkyl groups).

-One of the main chemical reactions that underpin the kraft process is the scission of ether bonds by the nucleophilic sulfide (S^{2−}) or bisulfide (HS^{−}) ions.

 Recovery process

+The recovery process achieves two dominant goals: (i) removal of the organic side products (soaps) from the black liquor and (ii) regeneration of sodium sulfide, the reagent that does the digestion of the plant feedstock.

 The excess black liquor contains about 15% solids and is concentrated in a multiple effect evaporator.
 After the first step the black liquor has about 20–30% solids.
 At this concentration the rosin soap rises to the surface and is skimmed off.
 The collected soap is further processed to tall oil.
 Removal of the soap improves the evaporation operation of the later effects.

 The weak black liquor is further evaporated to 65% or even 80% solids ("heavy black liquor") and burned in the recovery boiler to recover the inorganic chemicals for reuse in the pulping process.
 Higher solids in the concentrated black liquor increases the energy and chemical efficiency of the recovery cycle, but also gives higher viscosity and precipitation of solids (plugging and fouling of equipment).
 During combustion, sodium sulfate is reduced to sodium sulfide by the organic carbon in the mixture: